 Generic Name: phentermine

-Note: This document contains side effect information about phentermine.
-Some of the dosage forms listed on this page may not apply to the brand name Adipex-P.
+Note: This page contains information about the side effects of phentermine.
+Some of the dosage forms included on this document may not apply to the brand name Adipex-P.

 For the Consumer